Conservative data-driven finite element framework: Adaptive -refinement with a posteriori error indicators

 \subsection{Data-driven error indicators}

 When elements with elevated error indicators due to the material dataset issues are refined (both in terms of element size and approximation order), more accurate result is not guaranteed.
 In particular, increasing the polynomial order of shape functions can lead to unwanted overfitting of the result to an imperfect material data.
-To prevent such overfitting, additional error indicators are proposed here to be included in the adaptive refinement: the average distance to the material dataset and the standard deviation of the distance to the dataset per element.
+To prevent this, additional error indicators are proposed and included in the adaptive refinement: the average distance to the material dataset and the standard deviation of the distance to the dataset per element.